It sucks to be on-call when processes are not well defined and streamlined. Especially around the holidays.

 Using Squadcast Runbooks for faster recovery.

-There are plenty of ways to make your on-call experience better but understanding why these things are important and communicating this to the broader engineering team is crucial.
+There are plenty of ways to reduce on call burnout and make your on-call experience better but understanding why these things are important and communicating this to the broader engineering team is crucial.
 It's important to know that the sanity of your on-call team reflects the health of your systems and the culture of your organization as a whole.

 So it becomes a prime responsibility of the entire team to make on-call folks have a good experience.
 Let’s take this to heart today and improve the way we do incident management!